-Here’s the proof that Florida’s Corporate Tax Credit Florida Voucher political scheme:
+Here’s the proof that Florida’s Corporate Tax Credit Florida Voucher is a political scheme:

 Read transcript from video: